 Children use Scentos markers to trace over their names in a variety of colors and scents.

 Put children’s names and pictures on the word or name wall in your classroom.

 Place student names in pocket chart in alphabetical order.
 Call attention to the first letter of each name by writing it in red.
 These cards can be used for many different activities such as sorting by first letter, comparing and contrasting the number of letters in each name etc.

-Children love to search for letters and glue them to paper to spell their names.
+Children love to search for these letter pasting pieces and glue them to paper to spell their names.

-I found a box of 100 connecting cubes at Wal-Mart for $9.99.
+I found an inexpensive box of 100 connecting cubes at Wal-Mart.
 Write letters on the cubes with a permanent marker and children can practice spelling their names with the cubes.